jaredszajkowski/jaredszajkowski.github.io/content/post/nasdaq-data-link-tables-api-data-retrieval/index.md

 ![Dataframe with split and cumulative split values](08_Dataframe_with_cumulative_split_column.png)

-We will then drop the original ‘split’ column before combining the split data frame with the original data frame, as follows:
+We will then drop the original `split` column before combining the split data frame with the original data frame, as follows:

 ```html
 # Drop original split column before combining dataframes